Roald87/roald87.github.io/_posts/2022-04-14-pre-commit.md

 category: twincat
 ---

 [Earlier](https://cookncode.com/twincat/2021/06/07/tc-source-control-tips.html) I talked about how you can do version control of your TwinCAT code with git.
 In this post, I want to show a very neat feature of git which I didn't mention last time: pre-commits.
 You can use pre-commits to format, lint, or do static code analyses before you commit your code.
 Unfortunately, there is currently only one pre-commit for structured text files.
-But, we can also use pre-commits for markdown, html, or javascript files.
-Let's dive in!
+But, you can also use pre-commits for markdown, html, or javascript files.

 ## What are pre-commits?